0 (0) This post is one of an ongoing series from the IT Service, to consolidate our updates to University’s […]

 Back to FAQs homepage | Back to Accounts, passwords & security / Security category

-PHISHING – Spotting suspicious messages
+2. Spotting suspicious messages

 Spotting scam messages and phone calls is becoming increasingly difficult.
 Many scams will even fool the experts.
 However, there are some tricks that criminals will use to try and get you to respond without thinking.
-Things to look out for are:

 Authority – Is the message claiming to be from someone official?
 For example, your bank, doctor, a solicitor, or a government department.
 Criminals often pretend to be important people or organisations to trick you into doing what they want.